Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 Scroll to the bottom for the context of this story.

-“Walkers,” Fara shot him a glare.
+Fara shot him a glare.
 He knew damn well pilgrims had not come through in years.
-The figures came closer, their shapes crooked and uneven.
-Their heads swayed unnaturally, left and right with each step.
-Her scythe hand tightened.
-“Six.
-No, seven.”
+“Walkers,” she corrected.

 “Take Valen and Fathis,” she said.
 “Safeguard the pastures.
 The rest of us will start moving the harvest.”